VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 ## Publishing

-Once all the necessary settings are set, publish a Scala CLI project with a command such as this one (`.` is for the Scala CLI project in the current directory):
+Once all the necessary settings are set, publish a Scala CLI project with a command such as this one:

 <ChainedSnippets>

 ```sh
 scala-cli publish .
 ```
+(`.` is for the Scala CLI project in the current directory)

 ```text
 Publishing io.github.scala-cli:hello-scala-cli_3:0.1.0-SNAPSHOT